CartoDB/odyssey.js/documentation.md

 O.Story()
   .addState(seq.step(0), action1);
   .addState(seq.step(1), action2);
 ~~~

 It uses [Hammer.js](http://eightmedia.github.io/hammer.js/) under the hood

 #### swipeLeft

-returns a trigger which is called when the element recieves a swipe event to the left
+Returns a trigger which is called when the element recieves a swipe event to the left.

 #### swipeRight

+Returns a trigger which is called when the element recieves a swipe event to the right.

 #### swipeUp

+Returns a trigger which is called when the element recieves a swipe event up.

 #### swipeDown

+Returns a trigger which is called when the element recieves a swipe event down.

 ### Scroll

 Manages page scroll

 ~~~javascript